-Stream buffer - an undisturbed strip of natural vegetation contiguous with and parallel to the bank of a perennial or intermittent stream that may be designed to:
+Stream Buffer - an undisturbed strip of natural vegetation contiguous with and parallel to the bank of a perennial, intermittent, or ephemeral stream that may be designed to:

-- Protect hydraulically adjacent slope areas. - Maintain or improve the water temperature regimen/water quality of the stream(s). - Protect natural wetlands. - · Provide groundwater storage/recharge for a stream. - Complement regulations pertaining to the 100-year ultimate floodplain. - Provide wildlife habitat, open space, or both. - Complement on-site erosion/sediment control measures by serving as a back-up natural filter/trap. - Tree a large, woody plant having one or several self-supporting stems or trunks and numerous branches that reach a height of at least 20 feet at maturity. - Water Uses a distinct designated water use applied to each surface water of the state by the Maryland Department of the Environment.
-The designated water uses and their specific standards are described in detail in Appendix A. - Wetland an area that is inundated or saturated by surface water or groundwater at a frequency and duration sufficient to support, and that under normal circumstances does support, a prevalence of vegetation typically adapted for life in saturated soil conditions, commonly known as hydrophytic vegetation.
+- Protect hydraulically adjacent slope areas. - Maintain or improve the water temperature regimen/water quality of the stream(s). - Protect natural wetlands. - Provide groundwater storage/recharge for a stream. - Complement regulations pertaining to the 100year ultimate floodplain. - Provide wildlife habitat, open space, or both. - Complement on-site erosion/sediment control measures by serving as a back-up natural filter/ trap.

+Tree - a large, woody plant having one or several selfsupporting stems or trunks and numerous branches that reach a height of at least 20 feet at maturity.

+Water Use-Class - a distinct water designation applied to each surface water by the Maryland Department of the Environment.
+The designated water use-class definitions, listing, and map can be found in Appendix A.

+Wetland (non-tidal) - (a) an area that is inundated or saturated by surface water or groundwater at a frequency and duration sufficient to support, and that under normal circumstances does support, a prevalence of vegetation typically adapted for life in saturated soil conditions, commonly known as hydrophytic vegetation; (b) is determined according to the Federal Manual [January, 1987]; (c) does not include tidal wetlands regulated under Natural Resources Article, Title 9, Annotated Code of Maryland.
+(See Chapter V, Section B. for wetland buffer guidelines that apply in Special Protection Areas.)